janantala/beyond-adaptive-web-design/README.md

 ### Speech

 The speech input aims to provide an alternative input method for web applications, without using a keyboard or other physical device.
 This is no longer science fiction but reality.
 Many companies rely on it and deploy it to the modern devices and software.
-It could be also benefitial for older or disabled users [[1](#references)] and can easily become the next big thing.
+It could be also beneficial for older or disabled users [[1](#references)] and can easily become the next big thing.

 We can now use speech recognition to take a full control of the web site as we have access to continuous recognition stream.
 We don't need another input methods at all.
 A speech feedback for user interaction is also important and we can use speech synthesis feature for it.